 Depending upon your circumstances, OSHA safety regulations may or may not apply to your dive case.
 Even where OSHA safety regulations do not apply, there are basic industry minimum standards relating to dive safety.
 There are few commercial diving cases that cannot be prevented if proper training, competent crew, and safe equipment are provided to the diver.
 Under the Jones Act, the employer owes each of his crewmen divers the duty to provide a safe place to work.
 Where a piece of equipment fails under normal and expected use, the vessel is presumed to have been unseaworthy.

 In many cases, the issue is whether or not the diver qualifies for coverage as a Jones Act seaman or is classified as a longshore or harbor worker.
 In other cases involving transportation to and from a vessel (dive boat cases), the diver may have straight negligence claims or third party liability claims.
 If a commercial diver qualifies as a Jones Act seaman, he may recover damages for past pain and suffering, past and future lost wages, medical expenses, and lost earning capacity.
 The Jones Act and the unseaworthiness doctrine are laws created to provide full compensation to seamen, including commercial divers who have legal status as seamen.

-If you or a family member has been injured in a commercial diving accident and you have questions about your rights under Federal maritime law, contact maritime injury lawyer James Beard at 1-800-621-1091 to discuss your claim.
-Beard is always on the side of the injured worker and never represents insurance companies.
+If you or a family member has been injured in a commercial diving accident and you have questions about your rights under Federal maritime law, contact maritime injury lawyers James Beard and his partners at Johnson Beard & Trueb PC at 1-800-621-1091 to discuss your claim.
+Johnson Beard & Trueb PC is always on the side of the injured worker and never represents insurance companies.
 He may be hired on a contingency fee basis, meaning that you owe no attorney fees unless you recover damages.